natasharojany/Matching-Game/Daily Report/DailyReport_NatashaRojany.md

 ## 4/22/19

-- Sssigning values to the cards, each card has a letter (ie. A, B , C)
+- Assigning values to the cards, each card has a letter (ie. A, B , C)
 - We started a new function that will shuffle the cards
 - We tried to install lodash
 - Next class we will work on shuffling the cards again